Anne Hepburn

-Anne Hepburn (20 August 1925 – 29 July 2016) was a Church of Scotland missionary and a teacher, feminist and social justice advocate and wife and mother.
+Anne Hepburn (20 August 1925 – 29 July 2016) was a Church of Scotland missionary and a teacher, feminist and social justice advocate.
 She served as National President of the Church of Scotland's Women's Guild in the early 1980s, where she led the debate on the issue of the "Motherhood of God".

 Early life and education

 Anne Burton was born in Dailly, South Ayrshire on 20 August 1925.
 Her mother died when she was a child of eighteen months, and she grew up with her blacksmith father, who was also a church elder.
 She went onto study at Glasgow University, before training as a teacher at Jordanhill.
 When she graduated, she taught at a small village school in the village of Barr for three years before applying to the Women's Foreign Mission Committee of the Church of Scotland.
 She was accepted for training at St Colm's College, a Church of Scotland college.